oxc-project/javascript-parser-in-rust/docs/overview.md

 title: Overview
 ---

-For our book, we will be applying the standard compiler frontend phases:
+For our book, standard compiler frontend phases will be applied:

 ```markup
 Source Text --> Token --> Lexer --> Parser --> AST